Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Finite element model for a full tokamak device

 \section{Finite element model for a full tokamak device}

-The development of a satisfactory finite element model for a complex domain remains an unfortunately manual process.
-The main steps include: the generation of CAD (Computer Aided Design) geometry; imprinting and merging the relevant CAD volumes in order to enforce shared topology; and the discretisation of the imprinted geometry into a finite element mesh.
-To avoid ambiguity, a volume in this context refers to a discrete constituent part of the CAD assembly.
-While the generation of a suitable mesh is a largely automated process, preparation of a complex CAD model for imprinting and merging requires significant human effort.
+The development of a satisfactory finite element model for a complex device remains an unfortunately manual process.
+The main steps include: the generation of CAD (Computer Aided Design) geometry, the identification and enforcement of contacts, and the discretisation of the imprinted geometry into a finite element mesh.
+Contacts are enforced by what is known as imprinting and merging the relevant CAD volumes \cite{White2004}.
+Imprinting forces adjacent surfaces to have same topology.
+The contact surfaces become a single, shared one by merging.
+The procedure results in a mesh that is conformal across volumes.
+In this context, a volume refers to a discrete constituent part of the CAD assembly.
+While the generation of a tetrahedral mesh is a largely automated process, preparation of a complex CAD model for imprinting and merging requires significant human effort.